joelouthan/Theologicus/src/doctrine-christ-saves/07-perfect-work-of-christ.md

 ## The Devotion

-Many people have argued that the God of the Old Testament and the God of the New Testament are two completely different entities.
+Many people argue that the God of the Old Testament and the God of the New Testament are two distinct entities.

 Have you heard this argument?